EDukeChase/gi-cancer_project/README.md

 This project is structured as a reproducible R environment using `renv` and Quarto.

--   `exploratory_analysis.qmd`: The main Quarto document containing initial exploratory analyses, data cleaning, and validation.
+-   `01_data-cleaning.qmd`: The main Quarto document containing initial exploratory analyses, data cleaning, and validation.
 -   `R/setup.R`: The R script that loads packages and sets global options.
 -   `_quarto.yml`: The project configuration file, which sets the HTML theme and other rendering options.
 -   `data/`: **(Ignored by Git)** Directory for raw data files.